What do you want to learn?

-However, international shipping doesn’t always have the most insightful chain of custody, but certain carriers and services are better than others.
-Private carriers (think UPS, DHL, FedEx, etc.) are known for having more reliable order tracking and support because each company maintains possession of the shipment throughout the entire delivery process.
+However, international shipping doesn’t always have the most insightful chain of custody, but certain couriers and services are better than others.
+Private couriers (think UPS, DHL, FedEx, etc.) are known for having more reliable order tracking and support because each company maintains possession of the shipment throughout the entire delivery process.

-On the other hand, government carriers (like USPS, Canada Post, Royal Mail, Canada Post, Australia Post, etc.) start with one federal carrier in the country of origin and end with another in the destination country.
+On the other hand, government couriers (like Australia Post, USPS, Canada Post, Royal Mail, Canada Post, etc.) start with one federal courier in the country of origin and end with another in the destination country.